mikey242/kudos-donations/readme.txt

 Need a Mollie account?
 Visit their website to [get started](https://www.mollie.com/).

 = Campaigns =
-Create and assign a campaign to each donation button to group and track donations.
-This is useful for tracking donations made to different donation campaigns and easily applying configurations to buttons.
+Create campaigns to easily group and track donations made by your donors.
+Each campaign can have a unique configuration which can be changed from the settings page and automatically applied to all your buttons.

 = Recurring Payments =
 Allow donors to create a donation subscription to support your organization on a regular basis.
 Kudos Donations will automatically create the subscription and take payments from Mollie.
 You can also disable this and use only one-off payments if you prefer.